Sean Davis (American football): 2016

 The following week, Davis replaced Robert Golden as the Steelers' starting strong safety in a victory over the Cleveland Browns and finished the game with three combined tackles and a pass deflection.
 Four days later, Davis made his second consecutive start at strong safety against the Indianapolis Colts.
 Late in the second quarter, Davis saved a go-ahead touchdown after stopping quarterback Scott Tolzien at the one-yard line after he attempted to dive into the end zone.
 The next play resulted in an incomplete pass on fourth down.
 The Steelers went on to win the game 28–7, playing every defensive snap, and improved their record to 6–5.
 The next game, Davis recorded four solo tackles, three assisted tackles, and intercepted his first career pass off of New York Giants quarterback Eli Manning.
 The Steelers went on to defeat the Giants 24–14.
 On January 1, 2017, Davis made a season-high eight solo tackles, an assisted tackle, his first career fumble recovery, and sacked Robert Griffin III for the first solo sack of his career in a 27–24 overtime victory over the Cleveland Browns.
 Davis finished his rookie season with 70 combined tackles, five pass deflections, 1 1/2 sacks, and an interception while starting nine games and playing in all 16 games.
-On December 29, 2016, the Pittsburgh Steelers announced that Davis was the winner of their Rookie of the Year award.
+On December 29, the Steelers announced that Davis was the winner of their Rookie of the Year award.

 The Pittsburgh Steelers finished first in the American Football Conference (AFC) North with an 11–5 record.
 On January 8, 2017, Davis started his first career playoff game and made four combined tackles in a 30–12 victory over the Miami Dolphins in the AFC wildcard game.
 The following week, he recorded three tackles in the Steelers' 18–16 win against the Kansas City Chiefs in the AFC Divisional round.
-He was also fined $24,000 for a helmet-to-helmet hit on Kansas City Chiefs' wide receiver Chris Conley.
-The Pittsburgh Steelers were eliminated by the eventual Super Bowl LI Champions, the Patriots, in the AFC Championship.
+He was also fined $24,000 for a helmet-to-helmet hit on Chiefs wide receiver Chris Conley.
+The Steelers were subsequently eliminated by the eventual Super Bowl LI Champions, the New England Patriots, in the AFC Championship game.
 Davis made nine combined tackles and a sack on Tom Brady during the 36–17 loss.